chryket/autonomousAI/README.md

 single point help reference for lovely people

 ## how to use

 This is a collection of files.
+If you just want to discuss, comment or raise an issue you can try Issues, Discussions, Projects or Wiki.

-If you would like to contribute to the collection please try the following.
+If you would like to contribute to the codebase please try the following.

 # step 1: Copy, or clone to your own pc